smartdevicelink/sdl_core_guides/docs/Remote Control Guide/index.md

 ### Seat

-The seat module consists of seat sub-modules repesented by a `SeatControlCapabilities` object.
+The seat module consists of seat sub-modules represented by a `SeatControlCapabilities` object.
 Each sub-module exposes many aspects of a car's seat controls, such as setting the back tilt angle and the massage mode.

 ### Audio